 There is no CEU requirement to maintain Academy membership.
 AAA only accepts events which meet ABA requirements.

-ASHA requires 3.00 CEUs (30 hours) over a three-year period in order to maintain certification.
+ASHA requires 3.00 CEUs (30 hours) over a three-year period (based on your initial certification anniversary) in order to maintain certification.

 ABESPA requires 12 CEH per calendar year to maintain licensure.
 ABESPA is stricter than ASHA about the content they approve toward licensure requirements.